margauxdivernois/initiative-tracker/README.md

 #### Formatter / Linter

 Unfortunately, a linter and formatter could not be easily included into V1.0.
 It will be investigated in the future.

+#### Translations

+The application is currently only available in French.
+However, all strings used are placed in the I18n structure.